On this dayJul 15, 1954

 U.S. Government Stages Mass Deportations in the American Southwest

-On July 15, 1954, at the direction of United States Attorney General Herbert Brownell and under the supervision of Immigration and Naturalization Service (INS) Commissioner Joseph Swing, the United States Border Patrol began the second phase of an immigration law enforcement initiative in the lower Rio Grande Valley of Texas.
-The program, officially known as “Operation Wetback,” employed the pejorative term “wetback” often used to refer to Mexican citizens who entered the United States by swimming across the Rio Grande River.
+On July 15, 1954, at the direction of U.S. Attorney General Herbert Brownell and under the supervision of Immigration and Naturalization Service (INS) Commissioner Joseph Swing, the U.S. Border Patrol began the second phase of an immigration law enforcement initiative in the lower Rio Grande Valley of Texas.
+The program, officially known as “Operation Wetback,” employed the pejorative term “wetback” often used to refer to Mexican citizens who entered the U.S. by swimming across the Rio Grande River.

 By the end of 1954, according to some reports, INS had deported one million Mexican immigrants nationwide.
-These mandatory deportations were done at the deportee’s expense and cost some people all the money they had earned while working in the United States.
-At the program’s close, Brownell praised the effort as successful, swift, and skillful, yet humane and fair.
+These mandatory deportations were done at the deportee’s expense and cost some people all the money they had earned while working in the U.S. At the program’s close, Brownell praised the effort, which violently displaced hundreds of thousands of people from their homes, as a success.